ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 enum FlowDirection
 ```

 Determines if the text is layouted from the left to the right or from the right to the left.
-While this seems to be redundant with the [`TextAlignment`](#textalignment), the effect is clear when the text exceeds the size of the boundaries, and especially when ellipsis are used.
+While this seems to be redundant with the [`HorizontalTextAlignment`](#horizontaltextalignment), the effect is clear when the text exceeds the size of the boundaries, and especially when ellipsis are used.

 **`leftToRight` (default)**